richiehydra/richiehydra/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a ISE Undergrad student at NMIT, Banglore
+- 👨🏽‍💻 I’m currently a ISE Undergrad Student at NMIT, Banglore
 - 🌱 I’m currently exploring Defi with a big interest
 - 🤔 My interest lies in  Web2.0 , Web3.0 , Android App dev, Codings Stuffs
 - 💬 Ask me about anything, I love to answer!